prince-ao/prince-ao/README.md

 **Some things about me:**

 - 🔭 I’m currently working on ...
-  - Consumet: An API for entertainment
+  - Consumet: A search engine api
 - 🌱 I’m currently learning ...
   - Java
   - Spring boot